 2. Accelerator-to-Practice Experiential Training

 Students will engage in a cumulative series of supervised work experiences to prepare them to be competent practitioners upon graduation.
-One or more of these will be in an imbedded income generating law practice, to provide legal services to average income individuals and families, while teaching students how to engage in the skilled, ethical, reflective and sustainable practice of law.
+One or more of these will be in an embedded income generating law practice, to provide legal services to average income individuals and families, while teaching students how to engage in the skilled, ethical, reflective and sustainable practice of law.

 The Accelerator Practice is a fee-for-services practice, replicating existing successful business models focused on alternate fee structures and cases providing for recovery of attorneys’ fees and costs.
 Student learning will include critical practice management tools in accounting and billing, marketing, external controls (financial auditing and effectiveness assessments) and other business competencies.
 The goal is that through the Accelerator Practice, students will learn a replicable model for building a sustainable and profitable practice.